-4. A "site triangle" shall be maintained twenty-five (25) feet in length on each side of the intersection of the driveway and the public street or road right-of-way line, with the third side connecting the other two sides.
+4. A "site triangle" shall be maintained 25 feet in length on each side of the intersection of the driveway and the public street or road right-of-way line, with the third side connecting the other two sides.
 Within each sight triangle, no landscape plants, trees, other than low growing shrubs shall be planted.
-These shrubs must be no more than thirty (30) inches in height above the driveway elevation.
+These shrubs must be no more than 30 inches in height above the driveway elevation.

 - D. Access Management and Safety Standards: Driveway and private-right-of-way access points shallbe limited as follows: - 1.
-Points of access and egress must be located to avoid hazardous conflicts with existing turning movements and traffic flows. - 2.
-Residential Lots shall be as follows: - a.
-Limited to one access point per residential lot, or one access point for every two hundred (200) feet in the Farm and Forest District, Residential Shoreland District and Resource Protection District, whichever is less. - b.
-Limited to one access point per residential lot, or one access point for every one hundred fifty (150) feet in the Village Center District and Village Residential District, whichever is less. - 3.
-Commercial and Other Non-Residential Lots shall be as follows: - a.
-Limited to two access points per lot, or one access point every two hundred (200) feet in the Farm and Forest District, Residential Shoreland District and Resource Protection District, whichever is less. - b.
-Limited to two access points per lot, or one access point for every one hundred fifty (150) feet in the Village CenterDistrict and Village Residential District, whichever is less.
+Points of access and egress must be located to avoid hazardous conflicts with existing turning Page 231 of 283

+2. Residential Lots shall be as follows:

+- a.
+Limited to one access point per residential lot, or one access point for every 200 feet in the Farm and Forest District, Residential Shoreland District and Resource Protection District, whichever is less. - b.
+Limited to one access point per residential lot, or one access point for every 150 feet in the Village Center District and Village Residential District, whichever is less.

+3. Commercial and Other Non-Residential Lots shall be as follows: